holubv/s-forms-smart-components/README.md

 This library is an extension of [SForms](https://github.com/kbss-cvut/s-forms) - ontology based form generator.

-Smart components
-are displayed based on structure of provided semantic form data and extend basic functionality of SForms.
+SForms components are displayed based on structure of provided semantic form data and extend basic functionality of SForms.

 Components can be easily tested using example form which is located in `./example` directory

 ## Installation